-- Sometimes there is no open position yet, nor they have any agreement with a company that supposedly recruits; they hope that if they gather a lot of data about us, they would become credible and sign an agreement to have 1-3 monthly salaries in success fees.
+- Sometimes there is no open position yet, (nor they have any) or they don’t have an agreement with a company that supposedly recruits; they hope that if they gather a lot of data about us, they would become credible and sign an agreement to have 1-3 monthly salaries in success fees.

 We could just stop answering calls (and more and more of us do that).
 Why do we care at all?
 First and foremost, because we have a deep, unconscious need to make the world more effective.
 We love to reduce waste.
-Second, we strongly believe that #1 IT leader task is to hire great team.
+Second, we strongly believe that #1 IT leader task is to hire great teams.
 It is not outsourceable.
 It can’t be delegated.
 And yet very often it is.
-We strongly believe that if we can’t have a pleasure to talk to our future boss spending less than 15 minutes on introduction talks something is fundamentally wrong.
+We strongly believe that if we can’t constrain introductory talks to 15 minutes and after that have a pleasure to talk to our future boss then something is fundamentally wrong.

 So, Dear Recruiter, here is what we require from the good recruitment process: